flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter2/Chapter2.md

 *Write a loop equivalent to original `get_line` for loop without using `&&` and `||`.*

+We effectively have to introduce a flag variable to denote if we keep looping, and then check each condition in the loop step by step.
 We can see that the resulting implementation is significantly uglier.

 ### [Ex 2-3](./Exercises/Ex2_3/ex2-3.c)